wang1680/CloudFlare-ImgBed-Docs/src/en/api/index.md

 CloudFlare ImgBed provides a series of API interfaces that facilitate users and developers to perform file upload, deletion, listing, and random image retrieval operations.

+Additionally, the project supports the standard WebDAV protocol, allowing users to manage files through WebDAV clients.
+For detailed information, please refer to the [WebDAV Documentation](./webdav).

 ## API Endpoints
 - **Upload API**: `/upload`
 - **Delete API**: `/api/manage/delete`